Project Fact Sheet - Released By Town Of Danville

 In addition, Magee Preserve will protect and preserve one and a half miles of Green Valley Creek and is working in close collaboration with environmental resource agencies to prevent and repair erosion and enhance natural habitat in and around Green Valley, creating a more sustainable Creek and improved habitat for the animals that live here.
 The project also establishes a special conservation easement for preservation of the California red-legged frog and wetland habitat.
 All maintenance and oversight of the site will be managed by a public agency.

 What Are the Facts About the Project’s Impact on Traffic?

 Magee Preserve understands the community’s concerns around traffic.
-That’s why Magee Preserve is doing its fair share to reduce congestion and wait times.
-The project will make improvements at the Green Valley and Diablo Road intersection and, pending County approval, will install a "smart" traffic light at the Mt.
-Diablo Scenic intersection—at no cost to taxpayers—to allow more cars to flow more smoothly and more rapidly through the Diablo Road corridor.
+That’s why Magee Preserve is doing its fair share to reduce congestion and wait times that have been a major issue within the Diablo Road corridor for a very long time.
+The project will make much needed improvements at the Green Valley and Diablo Road intersection to extend the westbound right turn and through lanes by a total of 550 feet for additional capacity to speed up the number of cars that can move through each traffic signal cycle and reduce the morning westbound backup that has plagued that intersection for decades.
+And, pending County approval, the project will install a "smart" traffic light at the Mt.
+Diablo Scenic intersection to allow more cars to flow more efficiently and safely through the Diablo Road corridor.
+All at no cost to taxpayers.
 Please visit the Town’s website for more information on this and other issues.

 How is Magee Preserve Making Safety a Top Priority?